charmplusplus/charm4py/docs/futures-api.rst

 -------

 Futures are objects that act as placeholders for values which are unknown at the time they are created.
-A future is an instance of ``charmpy.threads.Future``.
+A future is an instance of ``charm4py.threads.Future``.

 Creation
 ~~~~~~~~